magical/rootbeer/README.md

 The program could place elements randomly, but that would be unlikely to lead to interesting levels.
 On the other hand, testing all possible ways of placing blocks is hard to do for a human but relatively easy to write an algorithm for.

-RBG finds the <dfn>longest shortest path</dfn> in the state space.
+RBG finds the <i>longest shortest path</i> in the state space.
-The <dfn>shortest path</dfn> from any state to the goal state is the optimal solution for that state.
+The <i>shortest path</i> from any state to the goal state is the optimal solution for that state.
 By finding the longest such path, we attempt to maximize the difficulty of the level.
 (Solution length is not a perfect proxy for difficulty, but it works well enough.)